namanitta/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my git learning Journey

-I'm glad you are here.
-I plan to talk about ...
+Lets get this world started!!!
+Should be fun.